Stellar-mass black holes in the Hyades star cluster?: Results

 Fig. \ref{fig:density_profiles} displays the density profiles of the high-mass (top) and low-mass (bottom) stars of these samples, compared to the observed profiles (see Sect. \ref{sec:observations}).
 The density profiles of the $N-$body models with BHs are mostly consistent with the observed distributions.
 High-mass stars in clusters with $N_{\mathrm{BH}}=0$ display a more concentrated distribution reminiscent of the cusped surface brightness profiles of core collapsed GCs \citep{1986ApJ...305L..61D}.
 The models with BHs have cored profiles, which \citet{2004ApJ...608L..25M} attributed to the action of a BH population.
 Although in our models there are only 2 or 3 BHs, it has been noticed already by \citet{hurley2007} that a single BBH is enough to prevent the stellar core from collapsing.
 It is worth noting that the Plummer models that were fit to the observations are cored and would therefore not be able to reproduce a cusp in the observed profile.
 But from inspecting the cumulative mass profile in Fig. 3 of \citet{evans2022} we see that the observed profile follows the cored Plummer model very well, with hints of a slightly faster increase in the inner 1 pc of the high-mass components, compatible with what we see in the top-right panel of Fig.~\ref{fig:density_profiles}.

 The density profile of low-mass stars is also well described by models with BHs, although they were not included in the fitting procedure.
 This component presents central densities lower than high-mass stars of about an order of magnitude, as a consequence of mass segregation within the cluster.
-A better description of the relative concentration of stars with different masses (and thus of the degree of mass segregation) is given by the ratio of their half-mass radii (e.g., see \citealp{vesperini2013,vesperini2018,devita2016,torniamenti2019}).
+A better description of the relative concentration of stars with different masses (and thus of the degree of mass segregation) is given by the ratio of their half-mass radii (for example, see \citealp{vesperini2013,vesperini2018,devita2016,torniamenti2019}).
 Figure \ref{fig:rhl_rhh} displays the ratio of the half-mass radius\footnote{In this study, the half-mass radii are calculated from the distributions of the stars within $r_{\rm{t}}$, and do not refer to the half-mass radii of the whole Plummer model.} of high-mass to that of low-mass stars, for all the models with 0 BHs and with 2$-$3 BHs.
-For the latter case, BHs suppress the segregation of the high-mass stars, producing less centrally concentrated distributions and increasing their half-mass radius.
-As a result, a lower degree of mass segregation for the visible stars is present.
+For the latter case, BHs produce less centrally concentrated distributions of visible stars, and trigger a lower degree of mass segregation.
 Also, models with BHs yield a much better agreement with the observed value.